lionyouko/miniclip_challenge/README.md

 - [x] Imagine a Domain Model for the application (BannerView and classes to implement helping specialized tasks/concerns)

 ## How to install Advertads

+Both libraries are independent of each other and agnostic to the surrounding app.
+To install, one must add the library as regularly would do via android studio.
+As the library is not hosted in any public repository (like mavenCentral(), for instance), it must be added by hand after downloaded.

 ## How to install Lytics

+Both libraries are independent of each other and agnostic to the surrounding app.
+To install, one must add the library as regularly would do via android studio.
+As the library is not hosted in any public repository (like mavenCentral(), for instance), it must be added by hand after downloaded.